RogerDodger/MojoMafia/doc/TestPlan.md

 into safe HTML.
 Its tests only need to ensure that expected input produces expected output.
 The two major things to consider are edge cases (e.g., random combinations of metacharacters result in what?) and potential XSS vulnerabilities.
-The latter is very important for obvious reasons. *Any* codepath that messes with input that *doesn't* get `html_escape()`d first needs very close scutiny.
-(For example, the current link-creating code is dubious because most of the work is being offloaded to Mojo::URL, which happily allows javascript: URLs.)
+The latter is very important for obvious reasons.
+Any codepath that messes with input that doesn't get `html_escape()`d needs very close scutiny.
+(For example, the current link-creating code is dubious because most of the escaping is being offloaded to Mojo::URL, which happily allows
+javascript: URLs.)

 Maifa::Timestamp is used to create, store, and parse timestamps, and to display them in a human-readable fashion (e.g., "12 minutes ago" instead of